county-of-simcoe-gis/SimcoeCountyWebViewer/docs/MyMaps/README.md

 4. Click and hold to edit the vertices of the shape or move the whole shape
 <br />![navigate to add data](./images/mymaps11.gif "Navigate to Add Data Tool")

-# To add a vertex to a graphic:
-1. Click the vertices only edit tool
-2. Click and drag the white point of a graphic

-# To delete a graphic's vertex:
-1. Click the vertices only edit tool
-2. Right click on the vertex to be deleted
-3. Select delete vertex

-Tools specific to a graphic can be accessed from the tools dropdown menu.
-The drawing options and delete tools can also be accessed from this menu.

 # To create a buffer around a graphic:
 1. Select the ‘Buffer Area’ tool from the toolbox dropdown menu of the graphic
 <br />![navigate to add data](./images/mymaps12.gif "Navigate to Add Data Tool")